dzmprt/MitMediator/README.md

 - Supports `IRequest<TResponse>` and `IRequest` (void-style)
 - Custom handlers via `IRequestHandler<,>` and `IRequestHandler<>`
 - Supports both `ValueTask` (for modern, efficient handlers) and `Task` (for compatibility with MediatR-style handlers)
-- Enables middleware-style pipelines with `IPipelineBehavior<TRequest, TResponse>`
+- Enables middleware-style pipelines using `IPipelineBehavior<TRequest, TResponse>`.
+A pipeline behavior can be defined for all or specific request types.
 - Supports `INotificationHandler` with serial and parallel publishing
 - Ordered execution of pipeline behaviors
 - Simple registration through `AddMitMediator()` or assembly scanning
+- Supports `IStreamRequestHandle`

 ## 🚀 Getting Started